fredd-a/Intro-to-AI-Project/README.md

 | `student_performance_predictions/` | `student_performance_updated_1000.csv` | **Primary dataset** — used for modeling going forward |
 | `student_alcohol_consumption/` | `student-mat.csv` | Reference/comparison only — not used in the final model |
 | `student_performance_analysis/` | `Student_performance_data _.csv` | Reference/comparison only — not used in the final model |

+## Dataset Selection
+An earlier version of this project used the "Student Performance Predictions" dataset, but correlation analysis and baseline modeling revealed no meaningful relationship between the available features and FinalGrade (all |r| < 0.04), and the trained Random Forest performed at baseline accuracy, correctly predicting only the majority class.

+Following this, we decided to switch to the UCI Student Alcohol Consumption dataset, which showed genuine, interpretable signal (failures: r = -0.36, Medu: r = 0.22) and produced a model that meaningfully outperformed baseline (46.8% vs 41.8% accuracy) with real per-class discrimination.
+See data/raw/student_performance_predictions/SOURCE.md for the original dataset.

 Citation details for the primary dataset: [data/raw/student_performance_predictions/SOURCE.md](data/raw/student_performance_predictions/SOURCE.md)